 Theory and Practice of Spatial Planning Policy

-For the 2018-9 academic year the BSc in Planning, Environment and Development will include a work placement.
+From the 2018-2019 academic year the BSc in Planning, Environment and Development will include a work placement.
 This will take place at the end of Level 2 and involve a period of work in a professional planning organisation.
-Such experience is extremely valuable in enhancing student skills development employability.
+Such experience is extremely valuable in enhancing student skills and developing student employability.

 Stage 3 Stage 3 develops a greater theoretical understanding of planning.
-In the first semester students have the opportunity to study for three months at a European university as part of the Erasmus programme.
-Students remaining at Queen’s will study, in depth, some of the key and cutting-edge planning issues and debates that currently face the planning profession.
+In the first semester students will study, in depth, some of the key and cutting-edge planning issues and debates that currently face the planning profession.
 These are studied from a variety of geographical, political and cultural perspectives.
 In the second semester all students are required to complete an independent research project.
 The second semester also includes modules in law, infrastructure and transport, and conservation.

 The themes you will study during Stage 3 include: